winsmarlcanete/OrderingForm/README.md

 My main contribution:

-   Did the whole task 2 (Other members were having a hard time so I did the whole task).
+-Did the whole task 2 (Other members were having a hard time so I did the whole task).

 What I Learned:

-   Sometimes, it is okay to not handle everything 😁😁
+-Sometimes, it is okay to not handle everything 😁😁

 Note:

-   Our school did not sponsor GitHub nor recommended to us.
+-Our school did not sponsor GitHub nor recommended to us.
 I just suggested this to our group since it can enhance our productivity.
    Also, I have no idea how to deploy this.
 But it can be viewed via https://htmlpreview.github.io/ (Just paste the html link of task2.html).

 ✍️: Winsmarl Cañete